Projections of SDEs onto Submanifolds: SDEs on manifolds

-on random intervals that make both sides of the expression well-defined.
-We will always use Greek letters as indices for the driving process, and latin letters as indices for the solution.
-We might occasionally abuse the notation by denoting ${^{\vartheta,\varphi} \!}F(x,z) \coloneqq {^{\vartheta,\varphi} \!}F(\varphi(x),\vartheta(z))$, or similar, for the sake of brevity.
-The key property that allows one to prove that \autoref{Stratcoordinates} holds for all other charts (on the intersection of their respective domains) is that Stratonovich equations satisfy the first order chain rule: clearly \autoref{StratonovichSDE} would not be well-defined with It\^o integration.
+in local coordinates (this requires choosing a chart both on $N$ and on $M$) as $\dif X_t^k = F^k_\gamma(X_t, Z_t) \circ \dif Z^\gamma_t$ on random intervals that make both sides of the expression well defined.
+We will always use Greek letters as indices for the driving process, and Latin letters as indices for the solution.
+The key property that allows one to prove that the coordinate formulation of Stratonovich SDEs holds for all other charts (on the intersection of their respective domains) is that Stratonovich equations satisfy the first order chain rule: clearly \eqref{StratonovichSDE} would not be similarly well defined with It\^o integration.
 One can also define a solution without invoking charts: this entails defining a Stratonovich integral taking as integrator an $M$-valued semimartingale $X$ and as integrand a previsible process $H$ with values in the cotangent bundle of $M$ and relatively compact image (\emph{locally bounded}), s.t.\ at each $t$, $H_t$ is in the fibre at $X_t$: this yields an $\bbR$-valued semimartingale which we can write as

 The angle brackets refer to dual pairing of vectors and covectors.
 This integral is characterised as being the unique map satisfying the following three properties \begin{description} \item[Additivity.]
 For all locally bounded previsible $H,G$ above $X$ \item[Associativity.]
-For a real-valued, locally bounded adapted process $\lambda$ \item[Chain rule.]
-For all $f \in C^\infty M$ \end{description} where $\dif f$ is the one-form associated to $f$.
-One can then use this integral to say that $X$ solves \autoref{StratonovichSDE} if for all admissible integrands $H$ (even just those arising as the evaluation of a 1-form at $X$)
+For a real-valued, locally bounded adapted process $\lambda$ \item[Change of variable formula.]
+For all $f \in C^\infty M$ \end{description} where $\dif f$ is the one-form given by taking the differential of $f$.
+One can then use this integral to say that $X$ solves \eqref{StratonovichSDE} if for all admissible integrands $H$ (even just those arising as the evaluation of a one-form at $X$)